Gary Gannon: 2020 to 2024

 Following the November 2023 Dublin stabbing attack and riot which occurred in his constituency, Gannon called for both Minister for Justice Helen McEntee and Garda Commissioner Drew Harris to resign from their offices as Gannon felt their positions were "untenable".
+Gannon described those involved in the riot as "absolute thugs" who had been "operating in the city centre of Dublin over the last two years" without consequence, and said the events should not be described as protest.
+While praising the gardaí who worked during the riot as "absolute heroes", he criticised the delay in deploying additional gardaí to the city centre as a "failure of operational intelligence".